Henry County Public Schools

-Henry County Public Schools operates 14 schools - two high schools, two middle schools, and ten elementary schools - a community learning center, and a regional alternative program.
+Henry County Public Schools operates 14 schools—two high schools, two middle schools, and ten elementary schools—a community learning center, and a regional alternative program.
 HCPS operates preschool programs at ten elementary schools.

 History

 According to a thesis written by Eugene Carol Hoover in 1939, a Dr. J.M.
 Smith, who was superintendent of the county schools from 1876 to 1885, wrote a history of education in the county.
 He said that prior to 1850, Henry County had virtually no school history worth reporting.
 From 1846 to 1851, there was a brief experiment in Henry County with district free schools, which led to a violent political upheaval and culminated in abandonment of the experiment.

 According to Jean Hairston, the first superintendent of schools in Henry County was Greenberry T. Griggs, who served from 1870 to 1876.
 In 1871, he reported there were 19 one-room schools operating for white children and 10 operating for black children.
 These schools were in session for about four and a half months.
-In 1901 it was reported that there were 75 schools for white children and 32 for the black children.
+In 1901 it was reported that there were 75 schools for white children and 32 for black children.
 Schools at this time went for five and a half months.
-All the schools only served grades 1-7.
+All the schools only served grades 1–7.